disclosure: we were sent this book for the purpose of review

-I’ve battled depression on and off for years, luckily I avoided post natal depression, but have friends how haven’t.
-I was quite intrigued to see how the subject on PND could be tackled in a children’s story book.
-Well Jen Faulkner, a Mum who has suffered PND herself has written a book doing just that – A Monster Ate my Mum.
+I’ve battled depression on and off for years, luckily I avoided postnatal depression, but have friends how haven’t.
+I was quite intrigued to see how the subject of PND could be tackled in a children’s storybook.
+Well, Jen Faulkner, a Mum who has suffered PND herself has written a book doing just that – A Monster Ate my Mum.
 Quite an apt title for anyone who has lived through depression of any sort!

-A Monster Ate My Mum is a 18 page paperback book, with lovely watercolour illustrations from Helen Braid.
+A Monster Ate My Mum is an 18-page paperback book, with lovely watercolour illustrations from Helen Braid.
 It tells the story of a little boy who desperately wants his Mum back – the happy, smiley Mum he once had.
 He confronts a number of monsters on his journey to find his Mum.
 Who has eaten her?
 Where has she gone?

 I thought the subject was tackled very cleverly, and I could really relate to it myself.
-I was a little concerned that a nearly 4 year old Monkey would get rather upset about Monsters eating Mummy’s, but he took it in his stride.
+I was a little concerned that a nearly 4-year-old son would get rather upset about Monsters eating Mummy’s, but he took it in his stride.

 Jen Faulkner can be contacted on Twitter as @MonsterAteMyMum or you can visit the blog for more information.
 I view A Monster Ate My Mum as a useful tool in tackling PND in the home and giving children a starting point for discussion.
 A Monster Ate My Mum is currently offered at a reduced price of £5.99 – you can get your copy here.